Young Italy: Overview

 After another failed Mazzinian revolt in Piedmont and Savoy of the February 1834, the movement disappeared for some time, reappearing in 1838 in England.
-Further insurrections in Sicily, Abruzzi, Tuscany, Lombardy-Venetia, Romagna (1841 and 1845), Bologna (1843) failed.
+Further insurrections in Sicily, Abruzzi, Tuscany, Lombardy-Venetia, Romagna (1841 and 1845), and Bologna (1843) failed.
 Also short-lived was the Roman Republic of 1848–49, which was crushed by a French Army called in to help by Pope Pius IX.
 That Pope was initially hailed by Mazzini as the most likely paladin of a liberal unification of Italy, but he turned into the leader of the reactionaries.

 Similar movements were set up around Europe by Mazzini himself.
 La Giovine Italia became affiliated with the movement Giovine Europa (created in 1835), an internationally oriented association, together with similar movements such as Junges Deutschland, Młoda Polska, Young Turks and Giovine Svizzera.
 It also inspired Mlada Bosna, early-20th-century Serbian revolutionary movement in occupied Bosnia and Herzegovina.

 Mazzini's movement was basically evicted after a last failed revolt against Austria in Milan in 1853, crushing hopes of a democratic Italy in favor of the Piedmontese monarchy.
 It achieved national unification in 1860 under the leadership of Count Cavour.

 The most famous member of Young Italy was Giuseppe Garibaldi (1807–1882).
 He joined the movement around 1833, after meeting Mazzini through social and political reforms back in Geneva.
 Additionally, he was part of a failed revolt led by Mazzini in Piedmont.
 As a consequence, he was sentenced to death.
-After learning his fate, Garibaldi fled to Marseilles.
+After learning his fate, Garibaldi fled to Marseille.

 Later on, similar nationalist movements for youth appeared in Europe's colonies in various Asian and African countries from the mid 19th century to the period of decolonization in the late 20th century.